jmpre28/react-portfolio/README.md

 # Jake Preciado | React Portfolio

 Welcome!
 This is a React-based portfolio showcasing my skills, projects, and experiences in the field of web development.
 It serves as a centralized hub for anyone interested in learning more about my journey, expertise, and the projects I've worked on.
-Technologies involved include React and React Router, Semantic UI React for a clean UI, and CSS for styling.
+Technologies involved include React and React Router, React Bootstrap for a clean UI, and CSS for styling.

 ## Features